owebeeone/grip-react/README.md

 ## **Understanding the Power of the Context Graph**

 The Context Graph is grip-react's most powerful and defining feature.
 It is more than just a state container; it functions as a runtime Dependency Injection (DI) system for reactive data streams.
-In a typical DI system, a consumer requests a service by its type or token within a specific scope, and a container provides the appropriate implementation. grip-react mirrors this pattern: a component requests a Grip (the token) within its GripContext (the scope), and the grok engine (the container) traverses the context hierarchy to find the closest registered Tap (the service provider).1 The
+In a typical DI system, a consumer requests a service by its type or token within a specific scope, and a container provides the appropriate implementation. grip-react mirrors this pattern: a component requests a Grip (the token) within its GripContext (the scope), and the grok engine (the container) traverses the context hierarchy to find the closest registered Tap (the service provider).
+The

-useChildContext hook allows for the creation of nested scopes, enabling fine-grained control over which "service" is provided where, facilitating the construction of highly modular and encapsulated applications.1
+useChildContext hook allows for the creation of nested scopes, enabling fine-grained control over which "service" is provided where, facilitating the construction of highly modular and encapsulated applications.

 ### **Example: Building Independent Weather Panels**

 A practical application of the Context Graph is creating multiple, independent instances of a component.
 Consider a dashboard displaying weather for several cities side-by-side.
 Each panel must manage its own location and data without interfering with the others.

 The demo application implements this pattern effectively.
 A WeatherPanel component renders multiple WeatherColumn instances.
-Crucially, inside each WeatherColumn, the useChildContext hook is called to create an isolated scope.1
+Crucially, inside each WeatherColumn, the useChildContext hook is called to create an isolated scope.

 ```tsx
 // grip-react-demo/src/WeatherColumn.tsx [1]